 There are all kinds of little things you can do to help keep your home warmer that it’s all too easy to overlook.
 Keep heating vents and registers dust free is not the most exciting of tasks but it is a great way to get the most out of the heat that is expelled from them.

-Weather stripping doors and windows is not a particularly thrilling DIY project either but it is a great way to ensure that all of these heat stealing gaps are plugged up safely for the winter, helping you and yours not only stay warmer but save on your heating bills as well.
+Weather stripping doors and windows is not a thrilling DIY project either but it is a great way to ensure that these heat stealing gaps are plugged up safely for the winter, helping you and yours not only stay warmer but save on your heating bills as well.